BCasal/Jekyll-Blog-Example/_posts/2016-03-20-welcome-to-jekyll-bis-b.md

 icon: 		"gear"

 description: >
-  If {% you won show a custom resume in `posts-list`, include a description in the header of post %}, else {% `posts-list` show the page.exceprt %}.
+  if {% you want to write a custom summary of the post, write here the text you want to display %}
+  else {% `posts-list` take the `page.exceprt`,
+  first paragraph of the post %}
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.